Seneca has three types of foster parents/caregivers

 Step 4.
 Home Assessments

-Seneca’s team will visit you at home to make sure it is child-safe and that your family dynamics are able to accommodate the need of a young person.
+Seneca’s team will visit you at home to make sure it is child-safe and that your family dynamics are able to accommodate the need of a young person in foster care.

 Step 5.
 Approval